dotnet/designs/accepted/2020/linking-libraries.md

-not generate any warnings (as those are not actionable) and instead either resolve them (by providing annotations which help the trimming tool correctly recognize all dependencies) or to annotate public APIs such that the problem can be resolved in the call site by the tool automatically or the warning is generated pointing at the user code which uses the affected API.
+not generate any warnings (as those are not actionable) and instead either resolve them (by providing annotations which help the trimming tool correctly recognize all dependencies) or to annotate public APIs such that the problem can be resolved in the call site by the tool automatically or by the user following the guidance provided by the warning and the affected API it calls out.

-Depending on the specific problematic pattern different solutions can be employed.
+Depending on the specific problematic pattern, different solutions can be employed.
 The list below is not complete list, it's just the most common patterns we've seen so far.
 The list below describes the progression of improvements which should be made for any affected feature.